BranDAOn/OP-SAFT/README.md

 Feel free to use these docs to your heart's content; all I ask is that you make your changes publicly available.
 We should be collaborative, not competitive to a fault in this nascent industry.

 Importantly, the OP SAFT is designed to be a starting point only and should be tailored to meet your specific requirements.
-Consult an attorney before entering into any binding legal obligations in connection with this OP SAFT.
-This OP SAFT should not be construed as legal advice for any particular facts or circumstances.
+Consult an attorney before entering into any binding legal obligations in connection with this OP SAFT. ***This OP SAFT should not be construed as legal advice for any particular facts or circumstances.***

 Special shout-outs to @xethalis for the idea and @lex-node for his incredibly valuable contributions.

-## ASSUMPTIONS
+## Assumptions

 The OP SAFT makes certain assumptions critical to its use.
 Below is a bulleted list of some of these assumptions.
 I already said this, but please consult an attorney before relying on this OP SAFT or entering into any binding legal obligations.
 Seriously--—there’s a nonzero risk that this document fails to include terms or conditions material to a grant of tokens from both a legal and business perspective.
 Use this at your own risk.